csr/wookieepedia-full-stack/README.md

 ## Future improvements
 The frontend application should be relatively easy to use.
 However, there are several things that we can do:
 * Provide more user-friendly information in some table rows. `https://swapi.dev/api/films/1/,https://swapi.dev/api/films/2/,https...` isn't very readable.
 The API could fill in these fields with the actual names of the movies.
 The `created` field (`2014-12-09T13:50:51.644000Z`) could show user-friendly data (`December 9, 2014`).
+The homeworld information can be replaced with the actual planet name instead of the API URL.
 * Accessibility: ensure the application is fully accessible by testing it with a screen reader.
 * Loading state / error notifications.
 * Testing it with a real user: we should conduct an interview with a Star War fun to see what they think about the app and if they find it easy to use.